Joasss/Joasss/README.md

 ### Current Projects

-- **QuaBot** - Discord Bot with 40 commands.
-Multipurpose with Logging, Moderation and more.
-Check the website [here](https://quabot.net), invite it [here](https://invite.quabot.net).
-We also have a [dashboard](https://dashboard.quabot.net).

-- **Electron Password Generator** - A very simple password generator made in electron.
+- **NeoPass** - A very simple password generator made in electron.
 Check it out [here](https://github.com/Joasss/Electron-Password-Generator).
+- **JoasLP** - An electron based music player with a queue, volume system and progress indicator.

 ---